Visually Impaired Learner Program

 More information about teaching visually impaired children

-Dr. James Bickford, director of the VIL program, spoke at length with radio host Paul VanDyck on the show "Sounds of Awareness" on KBOO FM. on "the challenges of teaching visually impaired children and the difficulties of learning in a sighted world."
+Dr. James Bickford, former director of the VIL program, spoke at length with radio host Paul VanDyck on the show "Sounds of Awareness" on KBOO FM. on "the challenges of teaching visually impaired children and the difficulties of learning in a sighted world."

 Click here for information on available scholarships, financial aid, and estimated program costs.